 Custodial credit risk-deposits.
 In the case of deposits, this is the risk that in the event of a bank failure, the System's deposits may not be returned to it.
 It is the policy of the System to obtain adequate collateralization on all deposits that exceed FDIC insurance coverage.
-As of September 30, 2016, no funds were exposed to custodial credit risk as approximately \$285,644 was insured by the FDIC and \$1,268,951 was collateralized by a financial institution.
+As of September 30, 2017, the carrying amount of the System's deposits totaled \$1,469,890 and the bank balance was \$1,535,528, of which \$1,512,413 was either insured by the FDIC or collateralized by a financial institution.
+The remaining \$23,115 was exposed to custodial credit risk due to not being collateralized by the financial institution.